 Certain site remediation cases, particularly under the Industrial Site Recovery Act (ISRA) require the posting of financial assurance as a guarantee of meeting regulatory compliance.
 Under the prior NJDEP system, the reduction or release of funding sources was at the NJDEP’s discretion and was not often timely.
 Under the LSRP program, an LSRP can approve the dispersal of remediation funding sources and financial assurance.

-Brilliant currently has four (4) LSRPs on staff, with 10 to 30 years’ experience in site remediation.
+Brilliant currently has three (3) LSRPs on staff, with 10 to 30 years’ experience in site remediation.
 Brilliant’s LSRPs have diverse experience in different areas of remediation and regulatory compliance and as a whole can assist clients in meeting their remediation responsibilities in New Jersey.

 Several of Brilliant’s LSRPs are active in the committees and groups that are shaping the LSRP program and are on the cutting edge of current and upcoming requirements under the NJDEP’s site remediation requirements.
 Philip I. Brilliant, the owner of Brilliant was one of the first appointed by Governor Christie in 2010 to the Site Remediation Licensing Board.
-He has been a vital member of the Board, serving as Chairman of the Audit Committee, a member of the Licensure and Rules Committees and currently represents the environmental community on the Board, as a member of GreenFaith.
+He has been a vital member of the Board, former chairman of the Audit Committee and current chairman of the Professional Conduct Committee (PCC), as well as member of the Rules and SRRA 2.0 Committees.
+Phil has a unique position on the Site Remediation Licensing Board as he serves as the LSRP who represents a Statewide Environmental Organization, as he is the Treasurer of GreenFaith.